Don't spend a penny on a Walk-in

 The process of manufacturing in acrylic is

 quite different to GRP.
-With this type, a large sheet of plastic is
+With Acrylic, a large sheet of plastic is

 heated and sucked into a mould.
 When the vacuum is released, the plastic sheet